unfoldingWord/uw-content-validation/src/components/file-check/README.md

     //  Alternatives are `SevereMediumLow', 'SingleList'
     displayType='SingleList'

-    // Specifying extractLength and maximumSimilarMessages is just to show off options
+    // Specifying maximumSimilarMessages and extractLength is just to show off options
-    //  -- those fields are not necessary (or normal) here extractLength='13' // Default is 10
+    //  -- those fields are not necessary (or normal) here maximumSimilarMessages='4'
-    maximumSimilarMessages='2'
+    extractLength='12' // Default is 10
     />
 ```